Kriegspiel (board wargame)

-Kriegspiel (from the German for "wargame") is a board wargame published by Avalon Hill in 1970 that simulates a hypothetical war between two nations.
-Although the simple game sold well to new players, it received negative reviews by more experienced gamers.
+Kriegspiel (from the German for "wargame") is often described as the board wargame published by Avalon Hill in 1970 that simulates a hypothetical war between two nations.
+The origin, however, dates back to a Prussian war game developed by a mapmaker and used to train soldiers.
+Although the simple 20th century game sold well to new players, it received negative reviews by more experienced gamers.

 Description

 Kriegspiel is a two-player wargame of conquest that is designed to teach the basics of wargaming to new players.